ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-7-3.md

-# Measuring the Effectiveness of Organizational Conflict Management Strategies

 Implementing effective conflict management strategies is a crucial step towards resolving disputes and building stronger relationships within organizations.
 However, it is equally important to assess the effectiveness of these strategies to ensure that they are achieving their intended goals.
 In this chapter, we will explore various methods and metrics for measuring the effectiveness of organizational conflict management strategies.